Darren542/1800_202210_BBY27/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to help people find where watch Olympics games
 * Hi my name is Darren Luck, I'm excited about this project because it is culmination of what we have working towards in all are other classes.
 * Hi my name is Alex.
 I'm excited about this project because it is useful for co-op
 * Hi my name is Eric.
 I am excited about this project because it's helpful to gain some project experience